Thursday, 12 August 2010

 It was certainly cold as I alighted at Enfield Town station after a couple of tube and train rides at around 7pm.
 Andy the friendly gateman gave a warm welcome after remembering me from the previous season.

-Town seem to be that kind of club and I was delighted that the club were experimenting with £5 admission for a couple of midweek games.
-This particular fixture had been put off earlier in the season, and the £2 programme was the same issue with a four page insert.
+Town seemed to be that kind of club and I was delighted that the club were experimenting with £5 admission for a couple of midweek games.
+This particular fixture had been put off earlier in the season, and the £2 programme was the same issue with a four-page insert.

 The bar was thankfully warm and selling a guest ale from the Rebellion Brewery and gradually doing an improving trade throughout the week.
 Several screens were showing the Celtic v Juventus game, and some of the Town fans had stools in the window to watch their own side.